titolins/homelab/README.md

 - Use packer for template generation?
 - Use terraform for actual VMs/CTs?
 - Improve ansible code
+    - It's already a bit better now but something can still be done:
+        - k3s role variables in variable files
+        - Better split of tasks (e.g. pci passthrough on pve host)
+        - nvidia role could be a task maybe
+            - reboot should only happen when needed
+            - mount should be idempotent (it's currently failing on second runs)
 - Enable secureboot?
     - See section above